Course name

 An ‘advanced level’ or A-level is a qualification available across a range of subjects to school-leavers – graded A*-E.

-A-levels are studied across two years: your AS year (year 12) and your A2 year (year 13).
+A-levels are usually studied across two years: Year 12 and Year 13.
+Some students may take an AS-level in Year 12, but in England this is a stand-alone qualification and not part of the full A-level.
 You may sometimes hear A-levels being described as 'linear' – this phrase is used to describe the fact that A-level grades are determined by your final exam results at the end of year 13.

-Visit our sister site The Student Room's A-levels forum to see what other students are saying about year 12 and 13.
+Visit The Student Room's A-levels forum to see what other students are saying about year 12 and 13.

 There are around 80 different subjects available to study at A-level.
 However, the options available to you will depend on what your school or college offers.